 Above all else, agility is about teams and how teams can be most effective at doing purposeful work.
 When we look at all the various issues that impede teams from being effective however, many have nothing to do with the team itself.
 Successful agile adoptions then must look beyond the team.
 Not doing so merely institutionalizes business as usual under the guise of a new vocabulary and a new set of practices.
 Outcomes change very little, if at all.
 What will get us the improved outcomes we want?
-Combining team practices with credible product management and excellent delivery practices; and then infusing that with agile leadership practices which encourages growth and transparency.
+Combining team practices with credible product management and excellent delivery practices; and then infusing that with agile leadership practices to encourage growth, openness and transparency.

 Team Practices address how disparate groups of people learn to work together and become a true team possessing a sense of shared commitment and accountability for the outcomes they create.
 As agile teams grow they become more self-organizing by accepting increased autonomy over how to do their work.
 Agile teams maintain a relentless focus delivering solutions that fit their intended business purpose by seeking frequent feedback on their work.
 Incremental delivery sets up the framework to systemically gather that feedback, as well as allow for realistic projections of delivery schedules based on the work already completed.